postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

    * ```apt-get install libconfig-2-4```

+### Supported Platforms

+   This section describes the additional software and infrastructure you'll need to run Postman.
+Please review this info before installing Postman.
+You should only use Postman with a supported platform.
+Any platforms and versions not listed on this page are unsupported, which means we don't test, fix bugs or provide assistance.

+#### macOS

+   Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.9.

+#### Windows

+   Windows 7 and later are supported, older operating systems are not supported (and do not work).

+   Both ````ia32 (x86) and x64 (amd64)```` binaries are provided for Windows.
+Please note, the ARM version of Windows is not supported for now.

+### Linux

+   The prebuilt binaries of Electron are built for Debian Jessie, but whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building platform, so only Debian Jessie is guaranteed to work, but following platforms are also verified to be able to run the prebuilt binaries of Electron:

+* Ubuntu 12.04 and later
+* Fedora 21
+* Debian 8 and later

+Electorn provides prebuilt binaries for following CPU architectures:

+* ia32 (i686)
+* x64 (amd64)
+* armv7l
+* arm64
+* mips64el

+The arm binary is built against ARM v7 with hard-float ABI and NEON, and it is not guaranteed to run on all ARM platforms.

+The ```mips64el``` binary is built with toolchains provided by Loongson, and it is not guaranteed to run on all MIPS64 platforms.
+And currently all certificate related APIs are not working on mips64el builds.

 ### Postman Chrome app

 We recommend using the Postman native apps, but Postman is also available as a Chrome app.
 Read more about [why support for the Postman Chrome app is being deprecated](http://blog.getpostman.com/2017/03/14/going-native/).